Sundays

 It was kind of warm during our visit.
 I seem to remember November being cooler in Yerevan in the 90s… but then, I think that was true for almost everywhere back then.
 Bill and I discussed how to spend the day.
 I suggested climbing the Cascade Steps and taking a walk around Victory Park, where Mother Armenia is.
 I used to live very close to that park.

 Bill agreed with that idea, so once we were finished with breakfast, we got on our way.
 I used to climb the Cascade Steps on a daily basis when I first lived in Yerevan.
-I didn’t know about the escalators until I’d been there awhile, and going up and doing the steps was the quickest and easiest way to get to the center of Yerevan, short of taking a bus or a taxi.
+I didn’t know about the escalators until I’d been there awhile, and going up and down the steps was the quickest and easiest way to get to the center of Yerevan, short of taking a bus or a taxi.

 The Cascade Steps have changed a bit since 1997.
 The idea of creating “cascades” down a hillside was originally conceived by the architect Alexander Tamanyan (1878-1936) as a way to connect the northern part of Yerevan to the central part.
 The idea didn’t come to fruition until the 70s, when architect Jim Torosyan revived it, and added in his own idea to construct a huge limestone stairway.
 Work on creating the Cascade Steps began in the 80s, but halted after the 1988 earthquake.
 Then, in 1991, the Soviet Union disintegrated, and the work stopped again.